mliebelt/pgn-viewer/dev.md

     /examples: see the different section about examples /img: Collection of images for different things, has to be documented.
-    /js: Javascript files documented in detail above
+    /js: Javascript files documented in detail above /locales: used for localization by i18next
+    /node_modules: automatically installed by using Grunt, not saved in Git /test: Uses Jasmine for testing, so following those conventions /lib: Contains library files of Jasmine
+        /spec: Constains the specs defined by the application ChessJsSpec.js: checks main functionality of chess.js
+            pgnSpec.js: checks the pgn reading / writing part (only) PgnViewerJsSpec.js: Should contain tests for the UI (not really used at the moment) SpecRunner.html: Just open in the browser, to run the tests bugs.md: obsolete, use GitHub issues instead all the time dev.md: developer documentation (this file)
+    Gruntfile.js: Build file with all tasks
+    index.html: Home page for gh-pages, only used there LICENSE.md: Apache 2.0 commons license
+    package.json: Dependency information, helps to install (automatically?) the correct components for the build process plan.md: Contains all plans I had over the time.
+Documentation of status:
+      * Planed features: in work or (partly) finished
+      * Finished features: all finished
+      * Features finished are marked by (/)
+      * Features in work are marked by (working) readme.md: Main documentation file for GitHub (master) todos.txt: tempory notes, only interesting for the developer

 ##### TODOs